5 Best Putting Mats in Golf (2025 Recap)

 Pros

-- Compact and portable: Lightweight construction with a foldable base facilitates easy storage and transport.
+- Compact and portable: Lightweight construction with a foldable base facilitates easy storage and transport when you aren't using.

-- Enhanced practice experience: Automatic ball return system and included foam bumper promote continuous, focused practice sessions.
+- Enhanced practice experience: Automatic ball return system and included foam bumper promote focused practice sessions.

 Cons